clibs/clib/Readme.md

  If you have any issues, questions or suggestions, please open an issue [here](https://github.com/clibs/clib/issues).

- You can also find us on Gitter: https://gitter.im/clibs/clib
+ You can also find us on Gitter: https://gitter.im/clibs/clib Also feel free to open a GitHub Discussion [here](https://github.com/clibs/clib/discussions).

  Before committing to the repository, please run `make commit-hook`.
 This installs a commit hook which formats `.c` and `.h` files.